The Mass reading the other day was from Luke 11:29-32.

 Forgiving someone.

-The list is potentially endless and comes down to simply demonstrating love, concern, and consideration to others.
+The list is potentially endless and comes down to demonstrating love, concern, and consideration to others.

-Can it be the way the sun or moon or a star shines?
+Can a sign, a miracle, be the way the sun or moon or a star shines?

 [resources: A Life of Blessings]